Appointment New Patient Appointment or 214-645-8000

 • Reduce the risk of strokes

-Our heart specialists develop a personalized treatment plan depending on whether patients have other heart problems and are able to take medications to control heart rate and rhythm.
+Our heart specialists develop a personalized treatment plan that takes into account whether patients have other heart problems and are able to take medications to control heart rate and rhythm.
 Treatment options can include one or more of the following:

-• Electrical cardioversion: Doctors perform this procedure on patients under sedation, using paddles or patches placed on the chest to deliver an electric shock to the heart to restore its rhythm.
+• Electrical cardioversion: Doctors perform this procedure on patients who are under sedation, using paddles or patches placed on the chest to deliver an electric shock to the heart to restore its rhythm.
+Cardioversion gets a patient back in normal rhythm but doesn’t keep the patient in a normal rhythm.

 Clinical trials often give patients access to leading-edge treatments that are not yet widely available.
 Eligible patients who choose to participate in one of UT Southwestern’s clinical trials might receive treatments years before they are available to the public.